 I remember that my first guide books for Latin America recommended to buy only bottled water, not without checking that the seal wasn’t broken already.
 I did understand where this advice was coming from, but I already appreciated places where I could refill my bottle back then.
 Unfortunately, they were few and far between.
 Often the second-best solution was to buy 5-10 litres containers, do our own refill and leave a little less plastic rubbish behind.

 Luckily times have changed.
 Today we carry our 800 ml steel Dopper bottles with us pretty much all the time.
-Especially over the last years, water refills become a standard in many hotels, hostels and home stays (bed and breakfast) around the world.
+Especially over the last years, water refills become a standard in many hotels, hostels and homestays (bed and breakfast) around the world.
 Dive centres were among the first places to offer free water refills in Indonesia.
 When we arrived in Labuan Bajo in 2015 almost all dive shops had big water dispensers.

 Ask to refill